 His work is part of private and public collections at the Giorgio Fasol Collection, MART Museum of Modern and Contemporary Art, Rovereto, Italy; Nadour Collection of Contemporary Middle Eastern Art, Paris and Khalid Shoman Foundation Collection, Amman.

-The film was selected for Cinema Du Reel and won seven awards for Best Documentary, including the International Prize for Mediterranean Documentary, CMCA (2007).
+Premiering at the New York Underground Film Festival (2006) and screened in over thirty festivals worldwide, Sinnokrot’s film Palestine Blues was selected for Cinéma du Réel and won seven awards for best documentary, including the International Prize for Mediterranean Documentary, CMCA (2007).

-In 1997 Sinnokrot received a BS in Radio, Television, and Film at the University of Texas, Austin and an MFA in Film from Bard College, New York in 2000.
-In 2001 he participated in the Independent Study Program of the Whitney Museum of American Art and was a recipient of a Media Arts Fellowship from the Rockefeller Foundation in 2002.
+Sinnokrot holds a bachelor’s degree from the University of Texas at Austin, US (1997) and an MFA from Bard College, New York (2000).
+He participated in the Independent Study Program of the Whitney Museum of American Art (2001) and was the recipient of a Media Arts Fellowship from the Rockefeller Foundation (2002).
+His work has also received support from Sharjah Art Foundation; Darat al Funun, Amman; Akademie Schloss Solitude, Stuttgart, Germany; Merz Akademie, Stuttgart, Germany; Paul Robeson Fund for Independent Media, New York and Al Ma'mal Foundation, Jerusalem.